ofr1tz/gettingdata_course_project/README.md

 4. The "codebook.md" which describes the variables of the tidy dataset.

 ## How to correctly read the dataset in R
-Use the following command to correctly read tidy dataset in R: read.table("tidy_dataset.txt", header=T)
+Use the following command to correctly read the tidy dataset in R: read.table("tidy_dataset.txt", header=T)

 ## How the script works